ryancodes16/SalesTrackerScript/README.md

 Running total on sales for each individual part.

 Creates a financial summary tab that shows each part number along with the sales and quantity sold per that part.
 There is also a total sales number shown and total quantity shown.
 The date range of sales is included at the top.
+Now includes a biggest part order section where it shows largest quantity of a part ordered along with which company ordered it.

 Good for financial analysis on a company's sales for each part type.